wasksofts/omnipay-mpesa/README.md

 Since the organization has the option of presetting all required variables in the request before sending the request, this API has no Validation-Confirmation process like the previous C2B API.

-## APPLICATION
+## Usage Guid
 Just want to see some code?

       use Omnipay\Omnipay;
       use Omnipay\Mpesa;